This is a sponsored post written by me on behalf of TransUnion. The opinions and text are all mine.

 That’s the day I changed my thinking about money.

-Instead of filing for bankruptcy, I started paying off what I owed, bit by bit.
+Instead of giving up, I started looking for alternatives to bankruptcy and paid off what I owed, bit by bit.
 I did everything I could to save money, make money, and pay off debt responsibly.

 Eventually, I was able to get out of debt and better manage my credit score.
 If you are also struggling financially, you can get rid of debt and manage your credit score as well.
 Here’s how I did it and how you can do it too.